Hit Me With Your Best Shot: Spotify sees rise in COVID vaccine playlists filled with optimistic songs

 More than 806 million vaccine doses have been administered worldwide, equal to 10 doses for every 100 people, according to The New York Times' vaccine tracker.
 In the US, some 192 million vaccines have been given, the Centers for Disease Control and Prevention says.

-High demand and limited supply have spelled frustration for some, but Spotify says it's still seen a 350% increase in fan-generated playlists specific to the COVID vaccine in the past 90 days.
-For those who might not have the time or inclination for playlist making, the audio streaming service has curated its own sound track to the vaccine journey -- from the pre-shot pump-up, to the needle prick, to the post-vaccine celebration.
+High demand and limited supply have spelled frustration for some, but Spotify says it's still seen a 350% increase in fan-generated playlists specific to the COVID-19 vaccine in the past 90 days.
+For those who might not have the time or inclination for playlist making, the audio streaming service has curated its own soundtrack to the vaccine journey -- from the pre-shot pump-up, to the needle prick, to the post-vaccine celebration.

 Spotify's roundup includes the songs above, plus other classics: Feeling Good by Nina Simone; Big Shot by Billy Joel; I'm Still Standing by Elton John; and I'm Walking on Sunshine by Katrina & the Waves.
 Then there's My Shot from Hamilton, sung by the original Broadway cast.